aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 One of the most common patterns in property graph data modelling is the hub-and-spoke structure, comprising a central vertex connected to several neighbouring vertices.
 This central vertex often represents a fact or event, the neighbouring vertices contextual information that helps explain or enrich our understanding of this hub vertex.
 An example would be a `Purchase` hub vertex, representing a purchasing event, connected to the `User` who made the purchase, the several `Product` items in the user's shopping basket, and the `Shop` where the items were bought.

 The hub-and-spoke subgraph structure is similar to the star schema or facts and dimensions model employed in data warehousing.
 Each hub node represents an instance of a fact or event (or other entity).
 A hub vertex is connected to one or more spoke or dimension vertices.
-These dimension vertices in turn are often connected to multiple fact vertices: a `User` makes many purchases; a `Product` appears in multiple shopping baskets.
+These dimension vertices in turn are often connected to multiple other fact vertices: a `User` makes many purchases; a `Product` appears in multiple shopping baskets.
 The subgraph structure may occur thousands or millions of times in a dataset, with the dimension vertices acting as contextual intermediaries through which facts or events can be related.

 Sometimes this pattern will emerge as a straightforward representation of your domain.
 At other times, you may find yourself moving to this pattern to accomodate several different use cases and the queries associated with them, or to provide for the longterm evolvability of your model.
 Your overall goal is to design an application graph data model that is expressive of your domain, easy to query on behalf of your most important use cases, and easy to evolve as you discover new use cases and introduce new features into your application.
-If your data model is too simple, it may become difficult to add new use cases and queries.
-If it is too complex, it may become difficult to maintain, and may impose a performance penalty of some of your more important queries.
+If your data model is too simple, it can become difficult to add new use cases and queries.
+If it is too complex, it can become difficult to maintain, and may impose a performance penalty of some of your more important queries.
 Aim to be as simple as you can given the needs of your application, and no simpler.

+### Hub-and-spoke example

 Consider how we might represent a person's employment details in an application graph data model.
-If all we need to know, given our current and anticipated new use cases, is which company a person currently works for, the following may suffice:
+If all we need to know, given our current and anticipated new use cases, is which company a person currently works for, the following will suffice:

 TODO – image

 We can even add properties to the `WORKED_AT` edge to describe Alice's role, and the period during which she worked for Example Corp (e.g. `from` and `to` properties, with data values).

 But if our application use cases require us to ask deeper questions of Alice's employment history – In which office was she located?
-How did her role relate to other roles in the company?– then we'd likely adopt a more complex model based on the hub-and-spoke pattern:
+How did her role relate to other roles in the company? – then we'll need to adopt a more complex model based on the hub-and-spoke pattern:

 TODO – image